reidstidolph/128t-wireguard/README.md

 More information about Wireguard can be found at https://www.wireguard.com/ .

+Also check out info on [wgtool for config gen](#wgtool-for-wireguard-config-gen) at the bottome of this README.

 ## 128T Wireguard Setup

 This walks step by step through the setup of the Wireguard peer on a 128T router host.
 Wireguard peers will be allocated from a `10.10.128.0/24` private network.
 The 128T router wireguard peer will be `10.10.128.1`, and additional devices will be allocated private addresses from `10.10.128.2-254`.
 Sessions arriving from devices will be assigned a `Work-From-Home` tenant as they are sent from the Wireguard interface back into the 128T forwarding plane.